-For example: the best products can sit on the shelves without the right promotion, the best offer won’t work if the product or price is mismatched with customer needs and bad customer service can drive people away from places they love.
+For example, the best products can sit on the shelves without the right promotion.
+The best offer won’t work if the product or price is mismatched with customer needs.
+Bad customer service can drive people away from places they love.

 Conversely, when the marketing mix is aligned, amazing things can happen!